Timothy N. Bullock

 Pathways to enhance T cell function in tumors.

-As a consequence of our interest in how CD4+ T cells influence CD8+ T cell responses to tumor, our lab has also shown that one of the essential consequences of “licensing” DC via CD40-mediated stimulation is the upregulation of the TNF-superfamily member, CD70 (Bullock, 2005).
-We have found that the expression of CD70 on DC is not only a biomarker of potently activated DC, but the costimulation rendered by CD70, via its receptor CD27 (which is expressed on most naïve T and B cells, and a subset of NK cells) strongly influences both CD8+ T cell and CD4+ T cell responses to DC vaccines.
+As a consequence of our interest in how CD4+ T cells influence CD8+ T cell responses to tumor (Hwang 2007), our lab has also shown that one of the essential consequences of activating DC is the upregulation of the TNF-superfamily member, CD70 (Bullock, 2005).
+We have found that the expression of CD70 on DC is not only a biomarker of potently activated DC, but the costimulation rendered by CD70, via its receptor CD27 (which is expressed on most naïve T and B cells, and a subset of NK cells) strongly influences both CD8+ T cell and CD4+ T cell responses to vaccines.
+We have worked on optimizing the induction of CD70 expression by activated CD4+ T cells (Van Deusen, 2009); understanding how CD70-CD27 costimulation regulates the ability of CD8+ T cells to form effector and memory CD8+ T cells (Dong, 2012); and have led studies revealing how CD27 stimulation can be used to augment anti-tumor immune responses (Roberts, 2010).
 Current projects in the lab involve:

-4. Defining how to utilize CD70-mediated costimulation to enhance immunological control of tumor.
+2. Defining how to utilize CD70/CD27-mediated costimulation to enhance immunological control of tumor.

 - Hargadon K, Brinkman C, Sheasley-O'neill S, Nichols L, Bullock T, Engelhard V. Incomplete differentiation of antigen-specific CD8 T cells in tumor-draining lymph nodes.
 Journal of immunology (Baltimore, Md. : 1950).
 2006;177(9): 6081-90.
 PMID: 17056534